 5.3 Development or review of a national classification based on ISCO-08

-The development or review of a NOC based on ISCO-08 may typically include, in addition to the items mentioned in Section 5.2 above, the deletion or merging of categories that are either non-existent or unimportant in the country.
+The development or review of a NOC based on ISCO-08 may typically include, in addition to the items mentioned in section 5.2 above, the deletion or merging of categories that are either non-existent or unimportant in the country.
 It may also include the specification of nationally specific occupational groups, and of groups that are adapted to suit national circumstances.
 In all cases investigation is required to understand, firstly, the occupational structure of the national labour market and, secondly, the nature of the occupational data required to inform deliberations on nationally important policy issues.

 This information is likely to be obtained in part through consultation with key users and producers of occupational information and in part through detailed analysis of existing data classified by occupation.
 This information is used to determine the extent to which the categories and structure of ISCO-08 reflect the reality of national circumstances and requirements.
 It may be necessary to split some ISCO-08 categories to provide more detail in some areas, or to create an additional more detailed hierarchical level, to satisfy some needs.